Kuroi-Yuki/AssemblyDriverlessCarPart3/README.md

 ## The Model

 ![Model](https://devblogs.nvidia.com/parallelforall/wp-content/uploads/2016/08/inference-624x132.png)

-**The trained network is used to generate steering commands from a single front-facing center camera.**
+**Figure Above: The trained network is used to generate steering commands from a single front-facing center camera**

 The trained Machine Learning model is built with Keras on top of Tensorflow.
 It was developed by [Nvidia](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) for their self driving cars, and was adapted for the purpose of this workshop.

 ![CNN](https://devblogs.nvidia.com/parallelforall/wp-content/uploads/2016/08/cnn-architecture-624x890.png)

+**Figure Above: CNN architecture**

 In principle, the model takes in the images from the camera and then produces a command dependant on the position of the lanes in the camera frame.